Sean O'Connor (producer)

-Sean O'Connor (11 February 1968) is a British producer, writer, and director working in theatre, film, television and radio.
-He was the editor of the long-running BBC radio drama, The Archers from 2013 to 2016.
-He replaced Dominic Treadwell-Collins as the executive producer of EastEnders in June 2016.
-It was revealed in June 2017 that O'Connor had left EastEnders to focus on his career in feature films.
+Sean Michael O'Connor (11 February 1968) is an English producer, writer, and director working in theatre, film, television and radio.
+He was the editor of the long-running BBC radio drama, The Archers from 2013 to 2016 and executive producer of EastEnders from 2016 to 2017.

 Early life and education

-O'Connor grew up on The Wirral, where he attended a grammar school, St Anselm's College, run by the Christian Brothers.
+Sean Michael O'Connor was born on 11 February 1968 and grew up in The Wirral, where he attended a grammar school, St Anselm's College, run by the Christian Brothers.
 He later earned a degree in English from University College London.
 Following his graduation, O'Connor successfully applied for a place on ITV's Regional Theatre Young Directors’ Scheme.

 Film

 O'Connor produced the feature film version of Terence Rattigan's The Deep Blue Sea directed by Terence Davies and starring Rachel Weisz, Tom Hiddleston and Simon Russell Beale.
 The film is based on Rattigan's 1952 play which had previously been filmed in 1955, starring Vivien Leigh and Kenneth More.
 Produced by Camberwell Productions and Fly Films, The Deep Blue Sea was released in the UK in 2011, the centenary of Rattigan's birth.
 O'Connor introduces the playtext of The Deep Blue Sea published by Nick Hern Books with notes by Dan Rebellato.
 O'Connor serves as a trustee of the estate of Sir Terence Rattigan.